 During the past twelve (12) months, we have collected the following categories of personal information that the CCPA covers:

-- Identifiers, including name, email address, date of birth, phone number, IP address, and an ID or number assigned to your internal account or User Account, if applicable.
+- Identifiers, including name, email address, date of birth, phone number, IP address, and an ID or number assigned to an internal account we may maintain.

 - Consumer records, billing and delivery address, and credit or debit card information.

 - Commercial information, including purchases and engagement with our platforms and mobile applications.

 - Internet activity, including your interactions with our platforms and mobile applications.